remake/remake-framework/README.md

 <h1 object key:text="@innerText" edit:text>{{text}}</h1>
 ```

 This 👆 is a full app that users can login to.
-Each user can edit & share their own copy of this headline! 📰 📰 📰
+Each user can edit & share their own copy of this site! 📰 📰 📰

 ## 👩‍🎨 Ever design something and want people to use it *right away*?